leoluz/nvim-dap-go/README.md

 An extension for [nvim-dap][1] providing configurations for launching go debugger (delve) and debugging individual tests.

+## Features

+- Auto launch Delve.
+No configuration needed.
+You just have to have `dlv` in your path.
+- Run just the closest test from the cursor in debug mode (uses treesitter).
+See [debugging individual tests](#debugging-individual-tests) section bellow for more details.
+- Configuration to attach nvim-dap and Delve into a running process and start a debug session.
+- Configuration to start a debug session in the main function.
+- Configuration to run tests in a debug session.

 ## Pre-reqs

 - Neovim >= 0.5